Andrea Lenardin Madden adds cantilevering extension to midcentury LA residence

 “With its top floor cantilevered above the hillside and reoriented to capture distant mountain views, the annex footprint remains contained and distinct from the old house,” the architect said.

-The addition contains a pool room with a wet bar, a master suite, another bedroom and bathroom, and a library.
+The addition contains a pool room, a master suite, another bedroom and bathroom, and a library.
 On the upper floor, the extension is connected to the original home by a concrete “catwalk” that contains the library.

 “On its far end the catwalk meets grade, hence grounding the new structure to the site and linking it to the existing landscape,” said Lenardin Madden.